Nebula-Consulting/nebula-environment-metadata/README.md

 ## Apex Interface

 Of course, you may query the metadata records directly.
 Convenience methods are provided which respect the rules of matching described above.
-The methods can give you all the metadata for the current environment or read a key at a time.
+These methods can give you all the metadata for the current environment or read a key at a time.

 ### Apex Interface: Properties